1Password/for-open-source/README.md

 ### Pluto Video Snapshoter

-Cross platform video snapshot software, stitching snapshots automatically with subtitle detection.
+Cross-platform video snapshot software, stitching snapshots automatically with subtitle detection.
 A short description of what we do. http://pluto.shootsoft.net